operator-framework/enhancements/enhancements/upstream-downstream-repository-split.md

 #### 4.7 and later
 The backport workflow is as follows
 1. Change gets accepted to upstream/master
 2. Sync runs for downstream/master, a sync PR is opened against it
 3. Sync PR merges, downstream/master has the fix.
 Fix is cherry-picked to the latest release branch
 4. Repeat for [n-2] release branches

 ### Risks and Mitigations

-Backports to older versions of openshift may be blocked if the corresponding upstream/master is in a bad state.
+Backports to older versions of OpenShift may be blocked if the corresponding upstream/master is in a bad state.
 This can be solved by using `git subtree split` to create a downstream branch specifically for a single vendored upstream repository.
-The required commit range and then be cherry-picked to the old release branch on the upstream repository
+The required commit range and then be cherry-picked to the old release branch on the upstream repository.

 ## Design Details